Some of the popular festivals of Tamil Nadu are as follows:

 Tamil New Year’s Day: Also known as Varushapirappu or Puthandu, the Tamil New year falls in mid April, the first month of the Tamil Calendar.
 The morning of Puthandu is marked as Women make beautiful Kolams at the entrance of their houses.
 On this day people wear new clothes and eat delicious food one of them being ‘Maanga Pachadi’ a sweet and sour dish made with mangoes, Jaggery and Neem flowers.

-This festival commences from the day of Mahashivratri and is celebrated for a stretch of five days.
-This festival not only provides the dancers with the best opportunity to showcase their talents but also pays a tribute to the 'Lord of Dances, Lord Shiva.
-The festival has special importance in Chidambaram and jointly organized by The Department of Tourism, Government of Tamil Nadu, The Ministry of Tourism, Government of India and The Natyanjali Trust, Chidambaram.
+Natyanjali Dance Festival: This festival commences from the day of Mahashivratri and is celebrated for a stretch of 5 days.
+This festival not only provides the dancers with the best opportunity to showcase their talents but also pays a tribute to the 'Lord of Dances, Lord Shiva’.
+The festival has special importance in Chidambaram and is jointly organized by The Department of Tourism, Government of Tamil Nadu, The Ministry of Tourism, Government of India and The Natyanjali Trust, Chidambaram.
 This dance festival is also designed to promote a universal message of 'Unity in Diversity'.

-This hill station of Tamil Nadu provides a magnificent view and fills the tourist with sensations of delight.
-When the Summer Festivals are held in the months of May/June, the hills are even better.
-Various cultural programmes, adventurous sports, flower shows, boat races adds to the splendor and glory of the festival.
+Summer Festival: This hill station of Tamil Nadu provides a magnificent view and fills the tourist with sensations of delight.
+When the Summer Festivals are held in the months of May and June, the hills are even better.
+Various cultural programs, adventurous sports, flower shows, boat races adds to the splendour and glory of the festival.

-The Cape festival is one of the most popular festivals of Tamil Nadu and is celebrated with much pomp and show in Kanyakumari, which is in the southern tip of the Indian sub-continent.
-This festival usually falls on the month of October and it is during this auspicious occasion that the Hindus consider a bath in this confluence as very sacred.
-A series of cultural programmes marks the Cape Festival with much excitement and vigor.
+Cape Festival: The Cape festival is one of the most popular festivals of Tamil Nadu and is celebrated with much pomp and show in Kanyakumari, which is in the southern tip of the Indian sub-continent.
+It is during this auspicious occasion that the Hindus consider a bath in this confluence as very sacred.